Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Fundamentally data science is just a rebranding of this idea.
 Sure, we use fancy new tools and bandy about buzzwords like *machine learning* and *big data*, but let's not fool ourselves.
 Advances in math and science are the driving force behind the innovations you see around you everyday.

 Siri?
 Credit math and science.
-That new, razor-thin, super duper high-definition tv?
+That new, razor-thin, super-duper high-definition tv?
 Math and science.
 That super computer that fits neatly in your pocket that you call a cell phone?
 Math and science.
 Convolutional neural networks?
 Yup, math and science.

 ## Now What?
 Here's the thing: regardless of your current skill set, you can learn, share, and contribute to data science.
 It doesn't matter if you're new to programming or wrote your own language; whether you haven't taken a stats class in a decade or you teach it; whether you're a high school dropout or a PhD.
 It doesn't matter your gender or your race or anything else for that matter.
 All that matters is that you take that next step.
 Take that free Python or Stats course on [Coursera](https://www.coursera.org/) or [edX](https://www.edx.org/).
 Read a blog.
 Go to a Meetup.
 Get involved.